 Let’s dive into the main reasons babies are usually whiny (urgent medical issues aside which you should talk to your doctor about) and how to fix it!

-1. Baby is over tired
+1. Baby is over tired and inconsolable

 This is probably my numero uno.